dhassaine/proxyStub/README.md

 A simple utility function which can aid in testing by allowing you to trace and/or stub method calls on an object.

+## Motivation
+When it comes to writing test code, sometimes you need to know if an object, e.g. a database or logger instance has been called by the function under test.
+Libraries such as Sinon are usefull for spying on single methods, e.g. `sinon.spy(object, "method")`; however, they fall short when it comes to spying on all methods of an object.

 ## A simple method call tracer:
 ```
 const obj = {